AP-CSA-JAVA/CSA_JAVA-Course/README.md

 All projects, presentations, tests, quizzes, classwork, portfolio & notes will be used to calculate your final grade.

-Project grading will follow this scale:
+Projects, classwork, portfolio, and notes grading will follow this scale:
 - [ ] 4 - Exceeded Expectations - The program is fully functional and the student has added functionality that exceeds the brief.
 (A)
 - [ ] 3 - Met Expectations - All program functionality is evident.
 (B)
 - [ ] 2 - Approaching Expectations - Most of the program is functional but there are still some functionality issues.
 (C).